BaconLover307/simple-open-library/README.md

 * Install the necessary [tools](##install-tools) to run / build the application
 * Setup the .env file.
 The [.env.example](.env.example) file can be found in the root folder.
 * Migrate the [schema](##sql-schema) into MySQL database.
 A separate database should be made for unit tests.
+* Optionally install an API testing tool such as [Postman](https://www.postman.com/downloads) to manually test APIs with ease

 ## SQL Schema
 ```sql